Communication Sciences and Disorders

 The Bachelor of Science program prepares students for graduate study in speech-language pathology and related disciplines such as neuroscience, cognitive science, special education, and linguistics.

 In closing, this is an exciting era for speech-language pathology.
 Advances in cognitive and neuroscience, together with new medical technologies, have created new therapies for clinicians and increased demand for our services.
-Greater demand coupled with a national shortage of clinicians and doctoral-trained educators and scientists makes employment a virtual certainty.
+Greater demand coupled with a national shortage of clinicians and scientists makes employment a virtual certainty.
 At UCA you will find a supportive team of professionals who will work with you to achieve the skills for helping individuals communicate, the most precious of human skills.

 Department Chair